As the world’s economic power centre continues the shift towards Asia, the Northern Territory’s location delivers significant advantages.

 - Significant tourism infrastructure and services including major hotels and iconic attractions.

-- Major defence force bases, home to approximately 10% of Australia’s defence personnel.
+- Major defence force bases, home to approximately 8% of Australia’s permanent defence force personnel.

 A stable system of government